<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>These foundational rules continue to apply, regardless of how the upcoming technical details on the Battery Passport or carbon footprint reporting evolve.&nbsp;</p>

-<h5 class="wp-block-heading"><strong>Marketplaces Are Stepping Up Compliance Checks </strong></h5>
+<h5 class="wp-block-heading"><strong>Marketplaces Are Stepping Up Compliance Checks&nbsp;</strong></h5>

 <p>Another important development: Online marketplaces such as Amazon, eBay or Otto are increasingly required to verify the EPR compliance of all sellers.
 In practice, this means:&nbsp;</p>